| | | |

 • Preheat the pizzelle maker according to the manufacturer’s instructions.

-• In the bowl of a stand mixer, beat the eggs, maple syrup, cooled coconut oil, and vanilla extract until well-combined.
+• In the bowl of a stand mixer, beat the eggs, pure maple syrup, cooled coconut oil, and vanilla extract until well-combined.

 • Bake the pizzelles according to your machine’s instructions.
 For my machine, I place 1 1/2 tablespoons of dough on each mold, close the machine, and bake for about 30 seconds (or until it stops steaming).